sushimizu/GroceryTech/README.md

     Make sure you have googleChrome or Safari on your computer, if not download it from your web browser.
-    Make sure you have Python3.7 64 bites, if you don't have it,  go to https://www.python.org/ and install python3
+    Make sure you have Python3.7 64 bits, if you don't have it,  go to https://www.python.org/ and install python3

     Make sure you have installed Mysql Workbench, Mysql server, and Mysql connectors.
 If you dont have it, go to https://dev.mysql.com/downloads/installer/, and install everything as recommended.
 Make sure to remember the password for your server.
 You must then go to line 6 in db.py and change the password to your SQL server's password.